- What are electromagnetic fields?

 The projects were carried out by the Radiation Protection Register of the BfS in close co-operation with the State Office for Nuclear Safety of the Czech Republic and under alternating lead management.
 Through ESOREX, the Radiation Protection Register has essential information and contacts relating to occupational radiation monitoring in 30 European countries.

-The most recent ESOREX project was carried out by the French Institut de Radioprotection et de Sûreté Nucléaire (IRSN) with the participation of the BfS and established the ESOREX Platform, a network and data system with statistics and information on occupational radiation protection in Europe, launched in 2015.
+In 2015 the so-called ESOREX Platform was established and launched by the French Institut de Radioprotection et de Sûreté Nucléaire (IRSN) with the participation of the BfS.
+The Platform is a network and data system with statistics and information on occupational radiation protection in Europe.
+The EURATOM basic safety standards provide a uniform legislative basis in Europe.
+That is why this European network has a great benefit and shall be further extended in the future.

 UNSCEAR Streamlining Data Collection